EldonGabriel/eldongabriel.github.io/_posts/2026-04-07-report-restore-usb-access-windows-10-vm.md

 * **Volume Remediation:** Errors such as “Cannot open volume for direct access” were fixed by closing any active handles and running: 'chkdsk E: /x /f /v'

+* **File System Recovery:** In cases where the volume became inaccessible or returned errors (e.g., RAW state or CHKDSK failure), the drive was reformatted and rebuilt using NTFS before validation.

 This forced the drive to dismount and performed a full file system check.